kaisenlinux/manpages-dev/category/PCAP/pcapfix.md

 COPYRIGHT
        Copyright (c) 2012-2018 Robert Krause

-       Pcapfix is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software  Foun‐ dation, either version 3 of the License, or any later version.
+       Pcapfix  is  free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.

-       Pcapfix  is  distributed  in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A
+       Pcapfix is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See  the
-       PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+       GNU General Public License for more details.

 AUTHOR
        Written by Robert Krause <ruport@f00l.de>.

                                                                                           22 JAN 2019                                                                                PCAPFIX(1)